Esophageal Cancer: Symptoms

 When to see your healthcare provider

 Many of these symptoms can be caused by other health problems.
 But it’s important to see your healthcare provider if you have these symptoms.
-Only a healthcare provider can tell if you have esophageal cancer.
+Only a healthcare provider can tell if you have esophageal cancer or some other problem that may need to be treated.

 Epidemiology, Pathobiology, and Clinical Manifestations of Esophageal Cancer.
 UpToDate.